Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 ## Step 1a: Gridded Meteorological Data

 * Choosing the Reanalysis dataset: [List of available GRIB datasets from NCAR](http://www2.mmm.ucar.edu/wrf/users/download/free_data.html).
+  * In Google Earth Engine, I usually use the [NCEP/NCAR Reanalysis dataset](https://rda.ucar.edu/datasets/ds090.0/) to visualize air temperatures.
+But its resolution is 209 km, not the best for intra-urban applications.
+  * Mostly they use [NCEP FNL (Final)](https://rda.ucar.edu/datasets/ds083.2/).
+Resolution 1 degree.
+  * For USA, [NCEP North American Mesoscale (NAM)](https://rda.ucar.edu/datasets/ds609.0/) with 12 km 6 hourly outputs (Vtable: `Vtable.NAM`) might be better.
+(Will update when I run USA case studies)
+  * For New Delhi, I used [NCEP GDAS/FNL 0.25 Degree](https://rda.ucar.edu/datasets/ds083.3/).
   * For Paris, I used ERA by ECMWF.
     * [ERA-interim](https://rda.ucar.edu/datasets/ds627.0/) has GRIB files.
     * [ERA5 Reanalysis](https://rda.ucar.edu/datasets/ds630.0/) has NetCDF outputs only.
     * The prescribed V-table called `Vtable.ERA-interim_pl` can be found [here](http://www2.mmm.ucar.edu/wrf/users/vtables/Vtable.ERA-interim_pl).
-  * For USA, [NCEP North American Mesoscale (NAM)](https://rda.ucar.edu/datasets/ds609.0/) with 12 km 6 hourly outputs (Vtable: `Vtable.NAM`) might be better.
-(Will update when I run USA case studies)
-  * In Google Earth Engine, I usually use the [NCEP/NCAR Reanalysis dataset](https://rda.ucar.edu/datasets/ds090.0/) to visualize air temperatures.
-But its resolution is 209 km, not the best for intra-urban applications.
-  * Mostly they use [NCEP FNL (Final)](https://rda.ucar.edu/datasets/ds083.2/).
-Resolution 1 degree.

 * Finding the right ERA-interim Reanalysis files (Sign in required):
   * Last time, I made the mistake of downloading NetCDF formats of ERA5 and ran into an error where it showed 0 available levels of soil depth.
 However, `WRF/ungrib` is not yet adapted to handle netCDF files.
 Be sure to download GRIB files.